shahshlok/jira-automation/README.md

 # JIRA Automation with Atlassian OAuth

-A full-stack application that implements Atlassian OAuth 2.0 authentication for JIRA automation.
-The application consists of an Express.js backend and a React frontend.
+A full-stack application that implements Atlassian OAuth 2.0 authentication and JIRA API integration for automation workflows.
+The application consists of an Express.js backend with JIRA REST API proxy capabilities and a React frontend.

 ## 🚀 Quick Start